lingeringwillx/sims2py/README.md

 **search(subfiles, ntype=-1, ngroup=-1, ninstance=-1, ninstance2=-1, get_first=False)**

-searches the package's files for the desired type, group, instance, or high instance, returns a list of the indexes of the files matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
+searches the package's files for the desired type, group, instance, or high instance, returns a list of the indices of the subfiles matching the criteria. if any of the arguments is set equal to -1 then the the function will ignore that specific argument.
 If *get_first* is set to *True*, then the function will directly return a list containing the first index that it finds.

 **compress(subfile)**